List of Commercial GIS Software

 For example, users can create forms to easily collect data in the field.

-XMap GIS Editor offers tools to import, create, query and edit data for small-scale GIS operations.
+XMap GIS Editor offers tools to import, create, query, and edit data for small-scale GIS operations.

-Although primarily used for field activities, XMap is a commercial GIS software option to also edit, manage and visualize geospatial data.
+Although primarily used for field activities, XMap is a commercial GIS software option to also edit, manage, and visualize geospatial data.

-17 MapRite (Envitia)
+17. MapRite (Envitia)

-Conflationers need to take a look at MapRite from Envita.
+Confectioners need to take a look at MapRite from Envita.

 Envita MapRite is a market leader in conflation and data cleansing.
 It seamlessly corrects location errors with a bit of user guidance.

 It boasts some powerful clientele.
-Customers like Land Registry, Scottish Power and Network Rail are using MapRite because of its ability to maintain accurate records.
+Customers like Land Registry, Scottish Power, and Network Rail are using MapRite because of its ability to maintain accurate records.

+It has an automatic service for managing map change and reporting features.
 With superior annotation handling and a bunch of other features, MapRite puts the power of GIS in the hands of the user.

 Map with Authority Using Commercial GIS Software